jackyzha0/jackyzha0.github.io/content/posts/aesthetics-and-taste.md

 ---

 So how might we cultivate this taste?
 Quoting Voltaire: "In order to have taste, it is not enough to see and to know what is beautiful in a given work.
 One must feel beauty and be moved by it."

 The world reveals itself to those who attend to it.

 Each day is an exercise in developing taste.
 That’s all life is really -- a giant sequence of decisions.
-Taste is built over time through repeated applications.
+It is built over time through repeated applications.
 It requires intention, focus, and care.
 It’s a process of peeling back layer after layer, turning over rock after rock.
 It is the manifestation of [[thoughts/self-confidence]] in what we find beautiful and aesthetic.

 Do things without recipes more often.
 Trod the unbeaten path more often and take note of how things feel.
 Do you find yourself noticing something that wasn't there before?
 That perhaps after a certain number of hours of obsessing over how to get a good tone on the guitar, you can tell how the temperature of the room affects the sound of the strings?
 Maybe for the first time, you realize that the songs the birds sing are all a little different, [[thoughts/How to do Nothing|the robin sounds different from the chickadee and so on]].